-Command Description associate Associate a Power Strip outlet to a SX Port. association View Currently configured associations. cycle Power cycle specified ID.
-Note: If you are connecting a PX to the SX, it is recommended you set the power cycle time to 5 seconds. off Power off specified ID.

 Command Description

+associate Associate a Power Strip outlet to a SX Port.

+association View Currently configured associations.

+cycle Power cycle specified ID.

+Note: If you are connecting a PX to the SX, it is recommended you set the power cycle time to 5 seconds.

+off Power off specified ID.

 on Power on specified ID.

 outlet Edit outlet information.

 powerdelay Configure global Power Strip delays.

 powergroup Switch to Power Group Menu.

 powerstatus Get Power Strip status.

 powerstrip Edit Power Strip information.

-setpowerport Configure an SX Port to contain a Power Strip device.
+setpowerport Configure an SX Port to contain a power strip.

 unassociate Remove a power outlet association from an SX Port.

-unsetpowerport Configure an SX Port to remove a Power Strip device.
+unsetpowerport Configure an SX Port to remove a power strip.

-See CLI Command for Power Control (on page 211) for details about power command scenarios.
+See CLI Command for Power Control (on page 230) for details about power command scenarios.